Phase transitions in coupled Ising chains and SO($N$)-symmetric spin chains: Coupled Ising chains

 This confirms that the $N=2$ coupled Ising chains in Eq.~\eqref{eq:NIsingHam} has a continuous phase transition described by the Ising CFT with $c=1/2$.

 For $N=3$, we show our numerical results for $K=0$ and $g=0.5$ in Fig.~\ref{fig:Coupled3Ising}.

-Similarly to the $N=2$ case, the magnetization vanishes around the transition point $h \sim 1.34$ [Fig.~\ref{fig:Coupled3Ising}(a)], at which both correlation length and entanglement entropy show a sharp peak [Figs.~\ref{fig:Coupled3Ising}(b) and (c)].
+Similarly to the $N=2$ case, the magnetization $M$ computed from non-symmetric MPS with $\chi=100$ vanishes around the transition point $h \sim 1.34$, while the derivative of the ground-state energy density $dE/dh$ computed from symmetric MPS with $\chi=800$ varies smoothly [Fig.~\ref{fig:Coupled3Ising}(a)].
+At this transition point, both correlation length and entanglement entropy show a divergent behavior [Figs.~\ref{fig:Coupled3Ising}(b) and (c)].
 As shown in Fig.~\ref{fig:Coupled3Ising}(d), the entanglement entropy $S_\textrm{vN}$ at the vicinity of the transition is fitted well to the CFT scaling form $(c/6) \ln \xi + c_0$ with $c \sim 0.997$.
 This suggests that the $N=3$ coupled Ising chains in Eq.~\eqref{eq:NIsingHam} has a continuous phase transition described by a $c=1$ CFT.

 While the strong-coupling analysis indicates that the corresponding CFT is the four-state Potts CFT, it does not necessarily persist for small $g$ as the $c=1$ CFT can have continuously varying critical exponents.
 We thus compute the connected correlation functions $\langle O_i O_j \rangle_c$ for $O_i = \sigma^z_{i,1}$, $\sigma^x_{i,1}$, and $\sigma^z_{i,1} \sigma^z_{i,2} \sigma^z_{i,3}$ in the vicinity of the transition, which are shown in Figs.~\ref{fig:Coupled3IsingCC}(a)--(c), respectively.